Keyboard shortcuts

 • To click:

-• while the overlay is showing, type the two characters of any given cell to choose that cell
+• Choose a cell: while the overlay is showing, type the two characters of any cell, then:

-• then press Space to click at the center of the cell, where the virtual cursor is (execute mouse action command)
+• Click at cell center: press Space to click at the center of the cell, where the virtual cursor is (execute mouse action command)

-• OR press any character you see in a sub-cell to click at that sub-cell
+• OR Click at a sub-cell: press any character you see in the subgrid to click at its sub-cell

-• you can press Space any time the overlay is up to click where the virtual cursor is (or where the system cursor is if no cell has been selected and Initial action location is set to system_cursor)
+• Click at virtual cursor: you can press Space any time during cell selection to click where the virtual cursor is (or before selection if Initial action location is set to screen_center)

-• hold the Shift key (CommandRight on Mac) key while pressing the final key of a click action (hold for right button command)
+• use the hold for right button command: hold the Shift key (CommandRight on Mac) key while pressing the final key of a click action

 • use the cycle mouse button command to choose right, then execute a mouse action

-• To use other mouse buttons, use the appropriate hold for command, or the cycle mouse button command, in the same way as described above for right clicking
+• To use other mouse buttons, use the appropriate hold for command, or the cycle mouse button command, or middle/back/forward click commands in the same way as described above for right clicking

 • To double-click or triple-click, either: